Jayasurya: Film career

 In 2022, he starred in the investigative thriller John Luther which was directed by debutant Abhijith Joseph.
-It hit the big screens on 27 May 2022.
-Later, he acted in Eesho which was directed by Nadirshah.
+Later the same year he appeared in Eesho which was directed by Nadirshah.
+In 2026, he starred in the fantasy action comedy film Aadu 3: One Last Ride – Part 1, reprising his role as Shaji Pappan in the third film of the Aadu series.

-His next appearance will be in Kathanar - The Wild Sorcerer, directed by Rojin Thomas and Aadu 3 written and directed by Midhun Manuel Thomas.
+His upcoming projects are Kathanar - The Wild Sorcerer, directed by Rojin Thomas and Operation Tral directed by Ratheesh Vega.